zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/index.md

 Sometimes, you just want to have a shell or maybe you want to install another operating system.
 If you're in Developer Mode, then you can totally do that.

-This tip could actually be useful to someone who wasn't a Chromium OS developer.
+This tip could actually be useful to someone who wasn't a ChromiumOS developer.
-However, at the moment the only easy way to get the tools is to follow many of the steps in the [Chromium OS Developer Guide](/chromium-os/developer-guide).
-If you don't care about developing for Chromium OS and just want to get to booting your own stuff, you should read the developer guide with these thoughts in mind:
+However, at the moment the only easy way to get the tools is to follow many of the steps in the [ChromiumOS Developer Guide](/chromium-os/developer-guide).
+If you don't care about developing for ChromiumOS and just want to get to booting your own stuff, you should read the developer guide with these thoughts in mind:

-1. The instructions in the [Chromium OS Developer Guide](/chromium-os/developer-guide) assume that you're running the [Ubuntu Lucid](http://www.ubuntu.com/) distribution of Linux.
+1. The instructions in the [ChromiumOS Developer Guide](/chromium-os/developer-guide) assume that you're running the [Ubuntu Lucid](http://www.ubuntu.com/) distribution of Linux.
 If you're not, you may not be able to follow them.
 2. You should only need to follow the instructions up to the point of "Enter the chroot".
-You don't actually need to build a Chromium OS image.
+You don't actually need to build a ChromiumOS image.
 You probably also want to choose the "minilayout" when downloading the source code, since that will be faster.

 The rest of the instructions will assume that you've followed the instructions enough to make a chroot and that you're currently in the chroot.

-### Getting the recovery kernel for your Chrome OS Notebook
+### Getting the recovery kernel for your ChromeOS Notebook

-You'll need to get a "recovery kernel" for your Chrome OS Notebook in order to follow these instructions.
+You'll need to get a "recovery kernel" for your ChromeOS Notebook in order to follow these instructions.
 You can download the an officially-signed Recovery Kernel for the [Cr-48 Chromebook](/chromium-os/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information)